JohnnyJem/JohnnyJem/README.md

 Guiding Principles:
   - Start where you are.
   - Time flies by when you're climbing to the top of the mountain and enjoying the sunshine.
 Be optimistic, educated, and friendly.
-Dedication and confidence are key.
+Dedication, communication, and confidence are key.
 Break down problems to make them actionable.
   - I like learning, discussing, and diving into challenges.

 How you can reach me: